 In an obvious attempt to kill us with too much delicious meat, if there is such a thing, Charlie ordered a gargantuan pork shoulder for the three of us to share at Pivovar Národni.
 Since we were eating in a beer garden, it only made sense to drink beer with this fourth course of our progressive meal.
 Since Pivovar Národni has Czech Lion beers on tap, that’s what we drank.

-As we had learned during a previous visit to a Pilsner beer spa, the Czechs love their beer.
+As we had learned during a previous visit to a Pilsner beer spa near the German border, the Czechs love their beer.
 More than just Budvar, Prague has a seemingly endless variety of good beer to drink at relatively affordable prices.
-Maybe next time we’re in town, we’ll take a Prague beer tour to learn more about the city’s deep beer culture and the emerging Prague craft beer scene.

 Pivovar Narodni is located at Národní 8, 110 00 Nové Město, Czechia.